glideroggan/dream/readme.md

   - ✔️we 'had' several modals, we should only have one

 # TODO
+- should we change the name? widgets are the MFE equivalent, while same component, but with -at-a-glance, is the widget? or should each widget have two states, one full-size, and one at-a-glance? so that you can always minimize each section, and if you minimize all, you get the at-a-glance view?
 - account info workflow, needs an empty/default state when no account is selected
 - being able to save workflows
   I might be on page 3, and want to pause/save to do something else